ntavelis/dockposer/README.md

 Every time you run `composer install` or `composer update` dockposer will look your `require` section and if needed it will take action to sync the docker files.

-Do not forget to run `docker-compose --build` to rebuild your images, so that they include the dependencies you required.
+If there was an update in the docker files, do not forget to run `docker-compose --build` to rebuild your images, so that they include the dependencies you required.

 ## Marked regions